List of Kenan & Kel characters: Kenan Rockmore (Kenan Thompson)

 Kenan is the oldest child of Roger and Sheryl Rockmore.
 He is Kyra's older brother and Kel's best friend.
 Kenan is relatively intelligent, but he hardly does any schoolwork.
-Instead, he spends his time getting in trouble and plotting schemes (such as transforming the grocery store at which he works into a nightclub, trying to get a car, or telling everybody that Kel has extrasensory perception).
+Instead, he spends his time getting in trouble and plotting schemes (such as transforming the grocery store at which he works into a nightclub, trying to buy a car, or telling everybody that Kel has extrasensory perception).
 Despite being good-natured, he tends to use his intelligence to frequently annoy his parents and boss.
 A trait that Kenan shares with Kel is that when someone uttered a nonsense word, the duo would repeat the word confusingly.
 In one episode, Kenan said the word huckleberry.
 This prompted Kenan's boss Chris and Kel to repeat the word confusingly.
 Kel also taught their adopted chimpanzee from the local zoo to do the same thing.
 His catchphrase is "WHYYYYYY?!" and he usually yells it when Kel does something wrong or he will angrily say, "Kel!".
 He also passes out when something good or bad happens to him due to being overwhelmed.
 He is shown to be very physically strong, being able to break an iron handcuff, destroy a block of cement punching it, and even removing a steel bar off a concrete wall with his might.
 Kenan also has a habit of yelling from across the room.